Smith Ely Jr.: Career

-Public service
+Early political career

 He was active in various public offices including, School Commissioner for the 17th Ward from 1856 until 1860; a New York State Senator from 1858 and 1859; the New York County Supervisor from 1860 to 1870; and the Commissioner of Public Instruction in 1867.

+Congress

-From March 4, 1871, until March 3, 1873, he served as a Democratic Representative to the Forty-second Congress.
+From March 4, 1871 until March 3, 1873 he served as a Democratic Representative to the Forty-second Congress.
 He was not a candidate for renomination in 1872, however he was again elected as a Representative to the Forty-fourth Congress serving from March 4, 1875, until the date of his resignation on December 11, 1876.
 While in Congress, he served as chairman of Committee on Expenditures in the Department of the Treasury.
 While in office, he gave a speech on July 29, 1876, regarding the method of manufacturing the circulating notes and securities of the Government.

+New York City mayor

 Following his resignation from Congress, Ely served as the Mayor of New York City from 1877 to 1878, beating former New York Governor Gen. John Adams Dix by 55,000 votes.
 In 1895, he was appointed commissioner of parks and served until 1897, when he retired from public life.

-Personal life
+Death and burial

-Ely, who never married, died on July 1, 1911, in Livingston, Essex County, New Jersey.
-He was interred in a private cemetery on his farm.
+Ely, who never married, died at the age of 86 on July 1, 1911, in Livingston, Essex County, New Jersey.
+He was interred in a private cemetery called "Ely Cemetery" on his farm in Livingston.

+Legacy

 His estate, valued in excess of $1,000,000, was almost entirely left to charity, including $50,000 to a fund for juveniles to "help offending youths get a better start in the world," $100,000 to the American Sunday School, $100,000 to United Charities, as well as funds to Orange and Morristown Memorial Hospitals.
 His bequests were in addition to the millions he gave away to charities during his lifetime.
 His siblings also gave generously to charity upon their deaths.

-Legacy

 Ely Avenue in the Bronx is named in honor of Ely.